Edmund Bergler: Sexuality

 Bergler also states that: "Psychoanalytically, we know today that a complicated inner defense is involved.
 Homosexuals approve of their perversion because such acceptance of it - corresponding to a defense mechanism - enables them to hide unconsciously their deepest conflict, oral-masochistic regression.
 Since the homosexual who has not been treated has no inkling of the real state of affairs, he clings "proudly" to his defense mechanism.
 Only in cases in which a portion of inner guilt is not satiated by the real difficulties (hiding, social ostracism, extortion) which every homosexual experiences does the problem of changing come up."

 He is noted for his insistence on the universality of unconscious masochism.
 He is remembered for his theories about both homosexuality and writer's block – a term he coined in 1947.
 Bergler, who did more work on the subject than any other psychoanalyst, argued that all gamblers gamble because of "psychic masochism".

+Homosexuality: Disease or Way of Life?

+Homosexuality: Disease or Way of Life? is a 1956 book by the psychoanalyst Edmund Bergler, in which he argues that homosexuality is a curable illness.
+Bergler denies that homosexuality is caused by hormonal or other biological factors, the Oedipus complex, or having a dominant mother and a weak or absent father, instead attributing both male and female homosexuality to pre-Oedipal factors involving an unsolved masochistic conflict with the mother during the earliest period of infancy.
+According to Bergler, homosexuality in men reflects unconscious fear and hatred of women.
+Bergler argues that there are several different types of homosexuality, each with a distinct clinical profile.
+Bergler rejects the existence of bisexuality, maintaining that all supposed bisexuals are homosexuals, and criticizes the work of sex researcher Alfred Kinsey.
+He characterizes homosexual men as sexually promiscuous, and argues that this promiscuity is a result of their unsatisfying sex lives and masochistic craving for danger.
+Bergler argues against immediately repealing laws against homosexuality, though he suggests that such laws could perhaps be repealed in the future if other measures against homosexuality proved effective.
+Bergler proposes the publicizing of his ideas as a measure against homosexuality.

 Legacy

 Novelist Louis Auchincloss named his book The Injustice Collectors (1950) after Bergler's description of the unconscious masochist of that type.